Chemical plant

 Solution

-A large-scale manufacturing operation implemented Seeq’s advanced analytics.
-In Workbench, the teams are now able to utilize the Point and Click tools to identify unique modes of operation and time spent in each mode.
-Their engineers are empowered to use historical benchmarking to identify appropriate threshold limits to differentiate between ideal and non-ideal equipment operation.
-The Seeq integration with existing asset hierarchy systems enables analysis to be scaled across all site equipment.
+A large-scale manufacturing operation implemented Seeq’s advanced analytics to unlock deeper visibility into production.
+In Workbench, teams now utilize intuitive Point and Click tools to identify unique modes of operation and measure time spent in each mode, giving operations a clear picture of efficiency.
+Engineers are empowered with historical benchmarking to establish appropriate threshold limits that distinguish between ideal and non-ideal equipment operation.
+The Seeq integration with existing asset hierarchy systems makes it possible to seamlessly scale analysis across all site equipment, enabling consistent comparisons and faster insights.
+By combining predictive analytics, asset performance monitoring, and real-time data connectivity, Seeq helps organizations reduce downtime, improve quality, and accelerate digital transformation.
+This approach not only standardizes OEE and reliability analysis but also drives sustainable business outcomes across process industries.

 Results